 Changes to CS 10 / CS 11 Sequence

-Effective Fall 2018, the two-semester CS 10 / CS 11 sequence will be replaced with a three-semester sequence, CS 10A / CS 10B / CS 10C.
+Effective Fall 2018, the two-semester CS 10 / CS 11 sequence was replaced with a three-semester sequence, CS 10A / CS 10B / CS 10C.
 This is the configuration that most colleges are moving to, and studies have shown that it increases student success.

-Each course will be 4 units, 3 hours lecture, 3 hours lab.
+Each course is 4 units, 3 hours lecture, 3 hours lab.

 You can start with CS 10B if you have experience equivalent to CS 10A in a high-level programming language.

-CS 10 and CS 11 will be offered for the last time in Summer 2018.
-If you had planned to take one of these courses during the summer, you are encouraged to continue with your plan.
-Students who take CS 10 but not CS 11 should enroll in the new CS 10B.
+CS 10 and CS 11 were offered for the last time in Summer 2018.
+Students who have taken CS 10 but not CS 11 should enroll in the new CS 10B.

-Unfortunately, due to state law, students who take CS 11 will not be allowed to enroll in the new CS 10C.
+Unfortunately, due to state law, students who have taken CS 11 will not be allowed to enroll in the new CS 10C.

 Please contact Dave Harden at email@example.com if you have additional questions.